 The Species Champions Initiative was launched by Scottish Environment LINK’s Wildlife Forum in January 2013 and continues to invite all Members of the Scottish Parliament (MSPs) to choose from a list of species that are currently facing significant threats to their future – and then champion their survival.
 Click here for more information about the Initiative.

 Highlands and Islands MSP David Stewart (Lab) chose the Great yellow bumblebee.
-This species has had its fair share of ups and downs in recent years, but our Thurso: Gateway to the Great Yellow project is making new steps towards achieving sustainable habitat creation and restoration across Caithness, one of the last strongholds of the Great yellow.
+This species has had its fair share of ups and downs in recent years, but our Thurso: Gateway to the Great Yellow project made new steps towards achieving sustainable habitat creation and restoration across Caithness, one of the last strongholds of the Great yellow.
 With help from David Stewart MSP, we were able to get the message out to a far wider range of people.

 The English Species Champions Initiative invites Members of Parliament (MPs) to lend their political support to the protection and promotion of threatened wildlife by becoming ‘Species Champions’ for a species selected by conservation charities as relevant to their constituency or interests.